fiatveritas/Code_Wars/README.md

 of an n_by_n matrix.
 Expansion by first row.

+#Pig Latin
+This script takes the first letter of a string, places that letter at the end of the string, and adds 'ay' to the end of the string.

 # Sequential Numbers Currently coding
 This script defines a function that takes in a number and returns the